celo-org/docs/docs/cel2/l2-operator-guide.md

 ---
-title: Celo L1 → Celo L2 Operator Guide
+title: Celo L2 Migration Guide
 description: How to migrate Celo nodes from L1 to L2
 ---

+This guide is designed to help full node operators migrate from the Celo L1 to the Celo L2 client for the upcoming Layer 2 upgrades.
+Please note that the Celo mainnet instructions will be finalized after the Alfajores testnet upgrade occurs.

 ## Alfajores migration overview